albaye/FarmBeats_project/Aware_Kits/Lab1_MonitorYourPlan/PowerApps/Create_storage_account.md

 [Azure Table Storage](https://azure.microsoft.com/services/storage/tables/) allows you to store up to petabytes of structure data, and access them using a key-value approach.

 Azure has a concept of [storage accounts](https://docs.microsoft.com/azure/storage/common/storage-account-overview/?WT.mc_id=agrohack-github-jabenn), which wrap a range of storage services including file, table and blob.

-Blob storage uses collections to store different data in.
+If you already have an existing storage account, you can skip this step go to **Create a table**.

 ### Create a Storage Account